 I found out that donations that were in acceptable condition were in the store for one month.
 If they didn’t sell within that month, they were sent to the Goodwill Outlet (which is an experience in and of itself).

 The outlet sells items in dumpsters that are rolled out quickly.
 When items don’t get any takers in a short period of time, they’re either crushed in the trash compactor in the back, thrown in the garbage, or sent off to a textile recycler.

 While there is a lot of waste created in this process, I can’t fully fault donation organizations.
 When shows like Tidying Up come out and a massive amount of donations come in all at once, there is simply no way to keep up with that volume of stuff.

 The average American throws away 81 pounds of clothes each year even though most of them could be recycled.

-Donated stuff that ends up in the landfill decomposes, giving off greenhouse gasses and creating a negative impact on the environment.
+Donated stuff that ends up in the landfill adds up and creates a negative impact on the environment.

 And many donations are actually shipped far from their location of origin.
 For example, lots of clothes are shipped to sub-Saharan Africa to help those in need.